Simple controller design to achieve iso-damping robustness: Non-iterative data-driven approach based on fractional-order reference model: Introduction

 Model-reference (MR) D3C is a simple and practical framework for achieving the desired closed-loop characteristics while avoiding burdensome frequency response computation.
 Various MR-D3C techniques have been examined for IO control systems: iterative feedback tuning (IFT) \cite{Hjalmarsson2002}, virtual reference feedback tuning (VRFT) \cite{DF2023, FCCS2019}, correlation-based tuning \cite{vHKB2011}, fictitious reference iterative tuning (FRIT) \cite{Kaneko2013}, to name a few.
 Many studies have reported the effectiveness of MR-D3C in the IO control framework \cite{YK2022, YK2022_LCSS, WZZSSHF2024, RPPMH2023}.
 For example, the VRFT approach has been employed for the vehicle yaw rate control \cite{YK2024, YS2023}.

 On the other hand, to the best of our knowledge, few studies have explored an MR-D3C approach for FO control.
 The IFT technique has been employed to tune the FO-PID controller for a hydraulic actuator \cite{MSK2019}.
 However, the tuning scheme presented in \cite{MSK2019} requires multiple experiments, imposing heavy burdens on designers.
 The FO-PID controller has been tuned on the basis of the VRFT \cite{AAC2023, AMAMMB2021, XTSZG2018}.
 Nevertheless, the conventional VRFT does not consider closed-loop stability.
+One study \cite{Xie2019} has proposed a VRFT-based FO controller tuning method with stability considerations; however, the stability verification requires the frequency response data of the controlled plant, which increases the user's burden.
 Although one study has tuned the FO-PID controller based on the MR-D3C approach, it does not consider the iso-damping robustness \cite{YYYK2024}.
-Consequently , to the best of our knowledge, no studies have proposed simple and practical FO MR-D3C techniques especially for achieving the iso-damping property.
+Consequently, to the best of our knowledge, no studies have proposed simple and practical FO MR-D3C techniques especially for achieving the iso-damping property.